TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 7/Hosea 7.12.md

 ---

-When they shall go, I will spread my net upon them; I will bring them down as the birds of the heavens; I will chastise them, as their congregation hath heard.
+When they go, I will spread my net on them.
+I will bring them down like the birds of the sky.
+I will chastise them, as their congregation has heard.